Harbour Information

 The Marina

-Holyhead Marina is in the Western corner of this harbour and has plenty of room for visitors.
-All the usual Marina facilities are available here and more, and prices work out at one £2.50 per metre per night with departure at noon the following day.
-Short-stays are charged at £7.
+Holyhead Marina was in the Western corner of this harbour and had plenty of room for visitors.
+At the moment they have 100 metres of landing stage and they can raft you up to that if necessary.
+All the usual Marina facilities are available here and more, and prices on the landing stage work out at £3.10 per metre per night (min 7m) with departure at noon the following day.
+Short-stays are charged at £10.
 Interestingly this Marina works its charges out based on your exact length, with fractions of a metre charged pro rata.
+That price includes VAT, and showers (the laundrette is coin op)

 A link to the Marina's website is provided below: